Blackcraig Wind Farm Community Fund

-The full Fund Strategy is available within the download section below.
-Here you'll also find a copy of Glenkens & District Community Action Plan (CAP) which outlines the Fund's thematic priorities.
+The full fund strategy is available within the download section below.
+Here you'll also find a copy of the Glenkens & District Community Action Plan (CAP) which outlines the fund's thematic priorities.

-It should be noted that applicants are not constrained to only submitting projects which deliver specifically against the CAP’s current outline options for implementation – the Fund will support a wide range of activities which move the community towards the goal(s) outlined at the thematic level.
+It should be noted that applicants are not constrained to only submitting projects which deliver specifically against the CAP’s current outline options for implementation – the fund will support a wide range of activities that move the community towards the goal(s) outlined at the thematic level.

 Where a group wishes to apply for a grant for more than one project it may submit more than one application or consolidate multiple projects into a single application.
 However, any single application cannot exceed the maximum grant level across the various projects.
 If more than one application is made, or where more than one project features in an application, the organisation may be asked to confirm the priority order of the applications or projects to facilitate decision-making by GDT.

-The Fund also will prioritise applications which can demonstrate the use one or more of the approaches outlined below which are designed to improve how community groups plan and deliver projects and work together better.
+The fund also will prioritise applications that can demonstrate the use of one or more of the approaches outlined below which are designed to improve how community groups plan and deliver projects and work together better.
 Applicants are encouraged to show that they have considered some of these in an appropriate and proportionate way relative to their project.

 - Partnership working: Some groups already collaborate and share ideas and resources.
 We want to encourage more of that because we will all benefit from more sharing.
 So we want to encourage groups to explore if delivering their project in partnership with other organisations/groups adds value (financial, capability, or other).
 This could involve collaborating with other local groups or working with voluntary, private or public sector agencies that operate at local, regional or national levels.